simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `_validate_acceptable_value_type` method docstring

-Validate that specified value is acceptable type or not.<hr>
+Validate whether a specified value is an acceptable type or not.<hr>

 **[Parameters]**

-- `value`: list or tuple or range or Array
+- `value`: Array or list or tuple or range
   - Iterable value to check.

 <hr>

 **[Raises]**

-- ValueError: If specified value's type is not list, tuple, or Array.
+- ValueError: If specified value's type is not list, tuple, or Array value.

 ### `_validate_index_type_is_int` method docstring

-Validate whether index value type is int (or Int) or not.<hr>
+Validate whether an index value type is an int (or Int) type or not.<hr>

 **[Parameters]**